jeonghonkim/IBM_Data_Engineering/README.md

 hands-on and practical learning.
 You will create a database instance in the cloud.
 Through a series of hands-on labs you will practice building and running SQL queries.
 You will also learn how to access databases from Jupyter notebooks using SQL and Python.

-6. Introduction to NoSQL Databases - [In Progress] This mini-course provides a practical introduction to commonly used Linux / UNIX shell commands and teaches you basics of Bash shell scripting to automate a variety of tasks.
+6. Hands-on Introductino to Linux Commands and Shell Scripting - [In Progress] This mini-course provides a practical introduction to commonly used Linux / UNIX shell commands and teaches you basics of Bash shell scripting to automate a variety of tasks.
 The course includes both video-based lectures as well as hands-on labs to practice and apply what you learn.
 You will have no-charge access to a virtual Linux server that you can access through your web browser, so you don't